 When a PIN element is added into a PIN, the PEMC should configure with the PIN elements with the necessary permission, for example, to be able to access to 5GS via the PEGC.

 Before the PIN element to be added into a PIN, the PEMC should discover the PIN element first, or the PIN element receives the lists of PIN Profile first (for example, the list of PIN ID, PIN description information).

+When a PIN element is added into a PIN, the PINE can indicate the service it can provide.
+The service includes both the service that PIN client in PINE can provide and the service that application client on PINE can provide.

 7.4.2.2 Procedures